When Substance Abuse Treatment is Needed

 In addition, there is group therapy, family therapy, addiction counseling and education, relapse prevention techniques, yoga, art therapy, mindfulness exercises, and recreational activities.

-The Treatment Specialist is a highly respected team of addiction specialists devoted to guiding people, at no charge, toward the treatment they need for a substance use disorder.
-The specialists offer a free assessment and locator service to help you get the inpatient substance abuse treatment you need.
+The Treatment Specialist will connect you with a treatment center who has a highly respected team of addiction specialists devoted to guiding people, at no charge, toward the treatment they need for a substance use disorder.
+The specialists offer a free assessment and insurance check.
+The insurance check will help you utilize your insurance benefits to reduce the cost of inpatient treatment for substance abuse.
+The treatment program is located in California near Los Angeles in a private and confidential residential location.
 For help today, please contact The Treatment Specialist at (866) 644-7911.